Welcome to the Town of Laurentian Hills

 Taxes can be paid online, by cheque, at Scotiabank, the Credit Union, by mail or by cash at the Town office.
 We also provide the option for monthly pre-authorized payment.
 Click here for a pre-authorized form

-Application for a permit to destruct
+Application for a permit to construct or demolish

 Please click HERE for Permit